corbado/example-passkeys-flutter/README.md

 ## 2. Prerequisites

 Please follow the steps in [Getting started](https://docs.corbado.com/overview/getting-started) to create a project in our [developer panel](https://app.corbado.com).
-In the root folder create an env.json file and copy the contents from env.json.spec.
+In the root folder of this repo create an env.json file and copy the contents from env.json.spec.
 Then fill in your projectID in the newly created env.json file.

 ## 3. Android